top of page

 • Disposing of mattresses is a laborious process.
 To avoid this, many people illegally dump their mattresses on the streets.

-• There are disposal options for a fee, including bulky waste stickers, at waste disposal yards, or at furniture stores or specialist shops.
+• There are disposal options in Switzerland for a fee, including bulky waste stickers, at waste disposal yards, or at furniture stores or specialist shops.

 • Depending on its condition, the mattress can be resold or recycled, saving money and valuable resources.